 There are 4 ways to file a complaint with Consumer Protection Ontario: Fill out an online form, email firstname.lastname@example.org, fax 416-326-8665 or send your complaint by mail.
 Visit this page on the Consumer Protection Ontario website to learn more.

 If you’re not sure you want to take out a payday loan, you have other options.
 Here are some programs and lenders you might want to check out.

 Ontario has some programs that can help lower the costs of everyday expenses for some residents and newcomers who are struggling to make ends meet.

-Some credit unions and local banks offer less expensive small-dollar financing longer repayment terms.
-You might want to look into credit builder loans, which come in small amounts and can help you improve your credit score by reporting every on-time repayment you make to credit bureaus.
+Some credit unions and local banks offer less expensive small-dollar financing amounts with longer repayment terms.
+You could also look into credit builder loans, which come in small amounts and can help you improve your credit score by reporting every on-time repayment you make to credit bureaus.
 You also typically have more time to pay it off.

-If you’re struggling with your personal finances, you might want to also consider enrolling in a credit counseling program.
-These can help you make a budget and manage your debts.
+If you’re struggling with your personal finances, you might want to consider enrolling in a credit counselling program.
+These programs can help you make a budget and manage your debts for the long-term.

 If you’re looking for a quick and easy solution to deal with a short-term financial problem, then a payday loan might be just the ticket.
 If you don’t think that you can pay back your loan on time, look into other alternatives like borrowing through a line of credit from your local bank or taking out a cash advance from your credit card.